 From ‘the wisdom of the mind’ with The School of Life, to architecture with Bijoy Jain of Studio Mumbai, to 65,000+ years of Indigenous astronomy with Krystal De Napoli.
 Relive a curated selection of favourite MPav moments via fresh MPavillion Podcasts weekly.
 Or tune into the Arts Centre’s Sound As Ever podcast for great Australian music moments.

 Subscribe to the free Wheeler Centre Podcast for full recordings of our talks on the best in books, writing and ideas.
 Need book-spiration?
 Let Melbourne Libraries: eBook valet pick personalised recommendations – including two titles you can start reading right now.
 No wait, no queue.

 At-home beauty treatments

 A little bit of self-care can go a long way to boosting your spirits and looking after yourself.
 Or better yet, spoil a friend in need of a little extra love.
 Shop Aesop’s range of DIY beauty kits online.
-Or take advantage of 25% off everything at Mor Boutique.
+Or take advantage of all things beauty at Mor Boutique.
 They have a range of gift packs, DIY face masks, creams and more.